-Entrée Resources Ltd., together with its subsidiaries (collectively referred to as the "Company" or "Entrée"), is focused on the exploration of mineral property interests.
-The Company is principally focused on its Entrée/Oyu Tolgoi Joint Venture Property in Mongolia.
+Entrée Resources Ltd., together with its subsidiaries (collectively referred to as the "Company" or "Entrée"), is focused on the development and exploration of mineral property interests.
+The Company is principally focused on its Entrée/Oyu Tolgoi JV Property in Mongolia (Note 7).